tjworks/tapdata-docs-en/docs/cloud/best-practice/mysql-to-bigquery.md

    1. During the full data synchronization stage, use the Stream API for data import.

-   2. In the incremental data synchronization stage, incremental events are first written to BigQuery's temporary table, which is then merged into the target table periodically.
+   2. During the incremental data synchronization stage, incremental events are initially written to a temporary table in BigQuery.
+These events are stored in the temporary table until a periodic merge process is triggered.
+At the specified intervals, the data from the temporary table is merged into the target table, ensuring that the target table stays up to date with the latest incremental changes.

       :::tip

-      To avoid not updating data written by the Stream API, the first merge takes place 1 hour after full synchronization data is completed.
+      The first merge occurs 1 hour after the completion of full synchronization data to ensure updates written by the Stream API are not missed.

       :::

 * Q: What are the fields in the temporary table?

-   A: The following figure shows the structure and data of a data item in the temporary table.
-The **merge_data_before** and **merge_data_after** store the data before and after the record change, and the data type is [Record](https://cloud.google.com/bigquery/docs/nested-repeated).
-Since the **merge_type** of this record is **D** (abbreviation of delete), that is, the data is deleted, the content of **merge_data_after** is empty.
+   A: The figure illustrates the structure and data of a data item within the temporary table.
+It includes the **merge_data_before** and **merge_data_after** fields, which store the data before and after the record change, respectively.
+The data type for these fields is [Record](https://cloud.google.com/bigquery/docs/nested-repeated).

+   In the case of the current record, identified by the **merge_type** as **D** (indicating a deletion), the merge_data_after field is empty, signifying that the data has been deleted.

    ![Provisional example](../images/temp_table_demo.png)

 * Q: Why is the data queried in BigQuery not up to date?

    A: You can view the incremental delay in the management interface of the task.
-After excluding the network delay factor, the temporary table may not be merged into the target BigQuery table.
-You can wait for it to automatically merge before querying.
+Please note that apart from the network delay, the temporary table might not be immediately merged into the target BigQuery table.
+In such cases, it is recommended to wait for the automatic merge to take place before querying the target table.